Wondering what passive income is and how you can add more to your life and business?

 Buy an Existing (+ profitable) business.

 If you’ve got some money to get started, then you could buy an already built and profitable business.
-It is possible to buy 100% online businesses through sites like Empire Flippers and Flippa.
+It is possible to buy 100% online businesses through sites like Empire Flippers, Flippa or from Chelsea at Blogs for Sale.
 When purchasing your site, make sure you run through the financials and see that it is a genuinely profitable business and has a good financial history (I recommend more than 12 months).

 Create business systems and franchise it